Preparing for a PPC interview? Here are some of the commonly-asked Google AdWords interview questions and answers.

 Q11.
 What is CTR and how to calculate it?

-CTR (click-through rate) is used to measure the success of an ad.
+Ans.
+CTR (click-through-rate) is used to measure the success of an ad.
 To calculate CTR one can use the formula: number of clicks/number of impressions X 100 = CTR.

 Q12.
-What is the difference between clicks and impression?
+What is the difference between clicks and impressions?

 Q13.
 What are the different types of automatic bidding strategies?

-Target out ranking share – automatic setting of bids to outrank a domain and how often.
+- Target out ranking share – the automatic setting of bids to outrank a domain and how often.

 Q14.
 What is the use of Conversion Optimizer?

-Conversion Optimizer in AdWords is a tool which manages bids at the keyword level and decides which clicks on the ad will be valuable, leading to higher ROI (return on investment).
+Ans.
+Conversion Optimizer in AdWords is a tool that manages bids at the keyword level and decides which clicks on the ad will be valuable, leading to higher ROI (return on investment).

 Q15.
 What are the targeting options in Search network ads?